Saint John the Baptist

 What did John the Baptist preach?

-Repentance in preparation for the coming Messiah: "In those days John the Baptist came, preaching in the wilderness of Judea and saying, 'Repent, for the kingdom of heaven has come near'" (Matthew 3:1-2) — a direct call to change course before Christ's public ministry even began.
+Repentance in preparation for the coming Messiah: "In those days came John the Baptist, preaching in the wilderness of Judea...
+'Repent, for the kingdom of heaven is at hand'" (Matthew 3:1-2) — a direct call to change course before Christ's public ministry even began.

 Why is John connected to the prophet Isaiah?